whisperity/CodeChecker/README.md

     or via annotation in source code, along with exclusion of entire source paths from analysis
   * `quickcheck` mode shows analysis results on standard output
+  * [Daemon mode](docs/daemon.md): Install _CodeChecker_ on your team's server
+    and run analyses without loading your developer computer.
   * Easily implementable [Thrift](http://thrift.apache.org)-based
     server-client communication used for storing and querying of discovered defects